Public Relations Media Policy

 We strive to find the best ways to tell the stories of UC Merced to a variety of stakeholders and potential stakeholders, positioning our campus members as thought leaders regionally, nationally and globally.
 Public Relations facilitates media access to our campus, faculty, staff and students and offers a wide variety of news resources to journalists.

 Public Relations at UC Merced is the general contact for all calls from reporters and editors.
 Communications staff should immediately be notified of any media contact.
-The primary university spokesperson is James Leonard, who can be reached in the office at 209-228-4408 or by cell at 209-681-1061.
+The primary university spokesperson is Jim Chiavelli, who can be reached at 617-593-2019 or firstname.lastname@example.org.
 Members of the campus community dealing with and/or interviewed by the media will be assisted by Public Relations, a team trained to best serve those called upon to speak to UC Merced’s academic distinction, research excellence and the success of our students.

 Social Media Policy

 Social media serves a specific and distinct communications function at the University of California, Merced.
 Our active social media presence, aligned with the mission of increasing access to the venerable University of California system, offers key opportunities to share the innovative accomplishments made in research, teaching and public service by our students, faculty and staff.
-Resources on best practices and detailed social media standards are available online at communications.ucmerced.edu.
-For more information, contact Online Engagement Director Tonya Kubo at email@example.com.
+Resources on best practices and social media standards are available here.
+For more information, email email@example.com.

-University Name: On social media channels, the approved university abbreviation of UC Merced is acceptable in all instances.
-We recommend that all account names start with UC Merced, followed by the unit name (e.g. UC Merced Alumni).
+University Name: On social media channels, we recommend that all account names start with UC Merced, followed by the unit name (e.g. UC Merced Alumni).
 This enables users to most easily find and tag university-related accounts on all channels.
 UCM is only permitted when characters are constrained, such as Twitter and Instagram (e.g. @UCM_Chancellor).

-Avatars/Profile Photos/Cover Images: Use of the UC Merced seal and logo are not permitted.
+Avatars/Profile Photos/Cover Images: Use of the UC Merced seal is not permitted.
 We recommend images that accurately reflect the nature of your school or department.
-High-quality approved images are available to all UC Merced users
+High-quality approved images are available to all UC Merced users here.
+For information regarding the use of the university logo with your department logo, please visit the Marketing website.

-Account Usage: Many social media channels allow for toggling between accounts.
-Social media administrations should exercise extreme diligence to ensure they do not post personal content to university-affiliated accounts.
+Account Usage: We recommend that at least 3 staff members on your team have access to the login credentials of each social media channel.
+Many social media channels allow for toggling between accounts.
+Social media administrators should exercise extreme diligence to ensure they do not post personal content to university-affiliated accounts.

 University Boilerplate Description

-UC Merced opened in 2005 as the newest campus in the University of California system and the first American research university built in the 21st century.
-The campus enjoys a special connection with nearby Yosemite National Park, is on the cutting edge of sustainability in construction and design, and supports highly qualified first-generation and underserved students from the San Joaquin Valley and throughout California.
-The Merced 2020 Project, a $1.3 billion public-private partnership that is unprecedented in higher education, will nearly double the physical capacity of the campus and support enrollment growth to 10,000 students.
+UC Merced opened in 2005 as the newest member of the University of California system, and is the youngest university to earn a Carnegie research classification.
+The fastest-growing public university in the nation, UC Merced is on the cutting edge of sustainability in campus construction and design, and supports high-achieving and dedicated students from the underserved San Joaquin Valley and throughout California.
+The Merced 2020 Project, a $1.3 billion public-private partnership that is unprecedented in higher education, nearly doubled the physical capacity of the campus with 11 buildings earning Platinum LEED certification.
+UC Merced is part of the University of California system, which is more than 150 years old and its 10 campuses comprise more than 280,000 students and more than 227,000 faculty and staff.